arturoherrero/powercore/README.md

 #### Negative index `drop`

-Drop n elements from end of the array.
+Drops n elements from end of the array.

 ```ruby
 [1, 2, 3, 4].drop(-2)  # => [1, 2]